vechain/hardhat-plugins/packages/web3/README.md

 ## Multi network support sample `hardhat.config.js`

 Multiple network can also be configured to simplify testing and deployments.
-Networks which are targeting vechain Thor nodes should have ```vechain``` as part of the network name (vechain, vechain_testnet, vechainNode are all valid).
+Networks which are targeting ``VechainThor`` nodes should have ```vechain``` as part of the network name (vechain, vechain_testnet, vechainNode are all valid).
 Network names without this requirement won't be preprocessed by the plugin and it is not expected to function properly with Thor network.
 Sample configuration: